Room Reservation System

 - Only students, faculty, and staff of the College of Law and its affiliated programs may use study rooms.

-- When signing up for a room there is a 3-hour limit.
+- When signing up for a room there is a 3-hour limit for the entire student group.

-- Students who reserve study rooms but whose plans change are expected to cancel their reservation.
+- Individuals of Groups who reserve study rooms but whose plans change are expected to cancel their reservation

 - Study rooms within the library must be vacated when the library closes.